uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Some had close personal or professional ties to Aboriginal people, and others had none.
 Many said that the experience opened their eyes and was powerfully transformative.
 They commented on how much they had learned by listening to Survivors’ life stories.
-This<!--x-->
-was true for both non-Aboriginal witnesses and Aboriginal witnesses whose own families had been impacted by the schools but who may have had few opportunities to learn more about the residential schools themselves, especially in those many families where no one was yet willing or able to talk about it.
+This <!-- page 334 -->was true for both non-Aboriginal witnesses and Aboriginal witnesses whose own families had been impacted by the schools but who may have had few opportunities to learn more about the residential schools themselves, especially in those many families where no one was yet willing or able to talk about it.

 At the 2011 Northern National Event in Inuvik, Therese Boullard, then the director of the Northwest Territories Human Rights Commission, told us,